whalesyong/tp/docs/DeveloperGuide.md

 #### <ins>Design Considerations</ins>

-The following is the class diagram for the classes Recipe and RecipeBank.
+The following is the class diagram for the classes `Recipe` and `RecipeBank`.

 ![Items.png](images/Items.png)